Elevation Design

 1. Auto-Flow Edition Modes

-Auto Flow Logic: The modification to maintain the piping system connectivity moves the pipe system keeping the same slope.
+Auto-Flow Logic: The modification to maintain the piping system connectivity moves the pipe system keeping the same slope.
 The pipe system is automatically moved up/down if the new edited pipe position doesn’t longer allow the system to flow by gravity.
 See example Example 1, 2.

 1.1 All Branches Downstream